frederic-perez/AmE-dictionary/data/dictionary.md

 __lovelorn__ _adj_ Sad because of an unrequited love.
 __low and slow__ _n_ Low and slow is a term used when discussing food cooked over a fairly long period of time at a low temperature, often used in grilling or barbecuing that involves smoking meat.
 __Low Countries__ _n_ :two::hammer:
+__Low Mass__ _n_ A Mass of simple ceremony that was recited rather than sung by the priest.
+No longer in official use. _He celebrated high mass in his chapel and low mass afterward in his private oratory._
 __low profile__ _n_ Behavior or activity carried out with deliberate restraint or modesty so as not to attract attention: _keep a low profile._
 __low-key__ _adj_ :five::hammer: (low key) _A low-key peddler._
 __low-res__ _adj_ _informal_ Low-resolution.